bruno-bert/arch/README.md

 #check your internet conenction
 sudo systemctl status NetworkManager

+ping google.com

+#sometimes when using wifi connection,
+even with NetworkNamager indicator as active, internet keeps unavailable
+# if that is the case, use the utility nmtui to select a wifi connection

+nmtui

 #if active (in green), you are online
 #if not active, execute:
 sudo systemctl start NetworkManager